 All categories feature capacity allocations proportionate to the percentage-based allocations outlined in Section 1-75(c)(1)(K)(i)-(vi) of the IPA Act with the exception of the Equity Eligible Contractor category, which is meant to increase over time.

 Tables 7-1 and 7-2 lists the proposed block sizes for the 2024-25 and 2025-26 delivery years.
-Please note that these proposed block sizes do not incorporate any of the proposals in Section 7.3.1.1 of this draft Plan, but do include the proposal of the 20% increase in the EEC category outlined below.

-Table 7-1: Proposed Annual Illinois Shines Program Block Capacity
+Table 7-1: Annual Illinois Shines Program Block Capacity